 We offer scholarship memberships upon approval

-Membership provides access to 7 to 8 free workshops each year
+Membership provides access to several free workshops each year

 Sarah & Dan Bechwald